Lasya356/power-outages/README.md

 1. Combining Date and Time Columns

-   - We combined the `OUTAGE.START.DATE` and `OUTAGE.START.TIME` columns into one datetime column named `OUTAGE.START`.<br>Likewise, we repeated the same for `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into the new column: `OUTAGE.RESTORATION`.
+   - We combined the `OUTAGE.START.DATE` and `OUTAGE.START.TIME` columns into one datetime column named `OUTAGE.START`.
+Likewise, we repeated the same for `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into the new column: `OUTAGE.RESTORATION`.
    - This step made sure that both the outage start and restoration time information were consolidated into a single datetime format, reducing redundant details.

 2. Convert Index and Columns to Appropriate Data Types

    - We converted the `OBS` index, along with the `YEAR` and `MONTH` columns to integers.
-It seems more reasonable for the `MONTH` and `YEAR` columns to be stored as integers, rather than as floats (specifically converted `MONTH` to a nullible integer `Int64`, to account for any missing values).
+   - It seems more reasonable for the `MONTH` and `YEAR` columns to be stored as integers, rather than as floats (specifically converted `MONTH` to a nullible integer `Int64`, to account for any missing values).

 3. Creating, Removing, and Renaming Columns